gptspaghetti/gptspaghetti/README.md

 - 👋 Hi, I’m @gptspaghetti
-- 👀 I’m the CEO of Prose.
+- 👀 I’m the President of SPI.
-- 🌱 I’m currently working on Prose.
+- 🌱 I’m currently working on SPI.
 - 💞️ I’m looking to collaborate with great talent.
-- 📫 How to reach me amy@theprose.com
+- 📫 How to reach me amy@spiritphoneinnovations.com

 <!---
 gptspaghetti/gptspaghetti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.